Unbroken (film): Plot

-After two years, Watanabe leaves the camp, but when the prisoners are transferred to Naoetsu prison camp, Sergeant Watanabe is again in command.
+After two years, Watanabe received a promotion and leaves the camp, but when the prisoners are transferred to Naoetsu prison camp, Sergeant Watanabe is again in command.
 When Louie pauses during work of loading coal barges, he is punished by Watanabe, who makes him lift a large wooden beam and hold it over his head.
 The sergeant orders a guard to shoot Louie if he drops it, but the American defiantly holds it up despite his exhaustion.
 The enraged Watanabe beats Louie for defiantly staring into his eyes.
 The prisoners are liberated when the Americans occupy Japan at the end of the war.
 Louie looks in Watanabe's quarters, finding he's fled, and is transfixed by a photo of Watanabe as a child.
-Louie returns to America and kisses the ground, happy to be home.
+Louie returns to America and kisses the ground, embracing his family happy to be home.

 The film ends with a slideshow of contemporary photos showing the post-war lives of the characters.
 Louie married and had two children.
 Phil married.
 Mutsuhiro "The Bird" Watanabe went into hiding and evaded prosecution despite being on the top 40 most-wanted Japanese war criminals list compiled by General Douglas MacArthur's staff.
 Louie lived out his promise to convert to Christianity, to devote his life to God and to forgive his wartime enemies.
 Louie met with many of his Japanese captors but Watanabe refused.

 Louie was honored by running a leg of the Olympic Torch relay for the 1998 Winter Olympics in Nagano, Japan, four days short of his 81st birthday.
 His leg was near one of the POW camps where he was held.
 The closing titles reveal that Louie Zamperini died on July 2, 2014, at 97.